 Here’s what we’re doing to protect the Twitter conversation related to the #2020Census:

 We’ve partnered with the US Census Bureau to launch a new tool so when someone searches for certain keywords associated with the Census, a prompt will direct individuals to the official Census site: https://2020Census.gov.
 This website provides clear information on the 2020 Census, how to participate, and how the Census process will safeguard individual privacy and security.

-This new search prompt is available on iOS, Android, and mobile.twitter.com in the United States in English and Spanish.
+This search prompt is available on iOS, Android, and mobile.twitter.com in the United States.
 This is an expansion of our #KnowTheFacts prompt, which we specifically put in place for the public to find clear, credible information on critical issues.